Who is eligible to apply for a Start-Up visa and residence permit?

 After 5 years of continuous registered legal residency in Italy, the applicant would be eligible to apply for a permanent residence permit.

-The expected time frame to obtain the Start-Up visa is approximately 2 months from the application.
+The expected time frame to obtain the Start-Up visa, also known as the Entrepreneur visa, is approximately 2 months from the application.
 Once the applicant obtains the visa, they can travel to Italy, apply for the residence permit and reside there legally.

 Get in Touch